Skip to content

 What is the ballot system?

-To enter the ballot, a NSW R-licence holder must access the link on the NSW DPI hunting website (or through their affiliated Facebook page).
-This link will be accessible around November/December each year.
-Successful entrants will be notified in January/February of the following year.
+To enter the ballot, a NSW Restricted (R) licence holder must access the link on the Hunt NSW website (or through the Hunt NSW phone application).
+This link will be accessible around November / December each year.
+Successful entrants will be notified sometime between December and February.

 Restricted (Standard) – A licence for recreational hunters – i.e. most people.